sachk/aw-watcher-zed/activitywatch-ls/README.md

-# wakatime-ls
+# activitywatch-ls

-A language server for sending [ActivityWatch](https://github.com/wakatime/zed-wakatime/) heartbeats.
+A language server for sending [ActivityWatch](https://activitywatch.net/) heartbeats.
 Intended to be used for editors with no other way of supporting a watcher.